December 5, 1949 Mao Zedong leaves Beijing by train

 The majority of the organizations convened shortly before this political consultative conference their own congress to choose their delegates for this preparatory conference.

-2. Buddhists would like to give ten thousand thanks to the Chinese Communist Party for eliminating feudalism and superstition, which have long defiled the sangha, and Buddhists are looking forward to a new life.
+2. Buddhists extend their heartfelt gratitude to the Chinese Communist Party for dismantling feudalism and superstition, which have long tarnished the sangha, and they eagerly anticipate a new way of life.

-3. Buddhism, unlike other religions, is atheism, and it advocates the realization of the doctrines of non-self and serving others.
-Therefore, it is comparable to the spirit of the time (Marxism).
-The appearance of a new form of Buddhism in China would facilitate the liberation of Tibet and Taiwan, where Buddhism is much revered.
-New Buddhism will also help promote diplomatic friendship with neighboring Buddhist countries, thus contributing to world revolution.
+3. Unlike other religions, Buddhism is inherently atheistic and promotes the principles of non-self and service to others.
+As such, it aligns closely with the spirit of the current age (Marxism).
+The emergence of a new form of Buddhism in China could aid in the liberation of Tibet and Taiwan, where Buddhism is highly revered.
+This new Buddhism would also foster diplomatic ties with neighboring Buddhist countries, contributing to the global revolutionary movement.

 It is difficult to assess how sincere and 'voluntary' the delegates' enthusiasm truly is, as for example, no Church organization was given the chance to elect these or any other delegates.
 The 'delegates' were chosen by the Communist authorities, who appointed them as the 'representatives of the Churches.'